Samsung to sell recycled Note 7 phone in South Korea at $611

-Samsung Electronics said Sunday its recalled Galaxy Note 7 phones will be recycled and sold starting this week in South Korea.
+Samsung Electronics plans to recycle and sell its recalled Galaxy Note 7 phones starting this week in South Korea, salvaging their unused parts.

-The Galaxy Note FE phone, using unused parts in the recalled Note 7 smartphones, will go on sale in South Korea on Friday at 700,000 won ($611), about three quarters of its original price.
+The Galaxy Note FE phone will go on sale in South Korea on Friday at 700,000 won ($611), about three quarters of its original price, the company said late Sunday.

+Samsung said the Note FE has "perfect safety" — unlike the recalled versions that were found to be prone to overheating and catching fire.

-The company said the supply will be limited to 400,000 units.
-Overseas sales plans will be determined later, it said in a statement.
+The supply will be limited to 400,000 units.
+Overseas sales plans will be determined later, the company said in a statement.

 The original Note 7 was one of the biggest black eyes in Samsung's history.
 When it was launched in August 2016, the Note 7 was Samsung's answer to Apple's upcoming iPhone.
 It was also one of the most expensive Samsung phones with the price starting at $850.

-But after reports emerged that its batteries were prone to overheat and catch fire, Samsung recalled the phone in less than a month of its launch and released another one with replaced batteries.
-But the second batch also tended to overheat, prompting Samsung to discontinue the Note 7.
+After reports emerged that its batteries were prone to overheat and catch fire, Samsung recalled the phone in less than a month of its launch and released another one with replaced batteries.
+The second batch also tended to overheat, prompting Samsung to discontinue the Note 7.

 The debacle dealt a blow to Samsung's corporate image.
 Aviation authorities around the world banned the pricy phone on flight and photos of scorched Note 7 circulated on social media.
 Samsung spent billions of dollars to recall the Note 7 and fix its damaged brand.

-Earlier this year, the company released the investigation results and blamed flaws in design and production of batteries supplied by two battery makers.
+The company released investigation results that blamed flaws in design and production of batteries supplied by two battery makers.

-After Samsung recalled millions of Note 7 phones, environmental activists have pressured the South Korean tech giant to reuse the electronics parts to reduce waste.
-Samsung said the Note FE is part of its efforts to minimize waste.
+After the recall of millions of Note 7 phones, environmental activists have pressured the South Korean tech giant to reuse the electronics parts to reduce waste.
+Samsung said the Note FE is part of its effort to minimize waste.

-Like the previous Note series, the Note FE, short for "Fan Edition," features the jumbo screen measuring 5.7 inches (14.48 centimeters) diagonally and the stylus pen.
+Like the previous Note series, the Note FE, short for "Fan Edition," features a jumbo screen measuring 5.7 inches (14.48 centimeters) diagonally and a stylus.